-On This Date in 1971: Led Zeppelin released their fourth album, Led Zeppelin IV which contatined the massive hit, “Stairway to Heaven.”
-The album would reach number two on the Billboard 200 album chart and sell 23 milion copies in the U.S. alone, making it the third biggest selling album in U.S. history.
+On This Date, November 8th in 1971: Led Zeppelin released their fourth album, Led Zeppelin IV which contained the massive hit, “Stairway to Heaven.”
+The album would reach number two on the Billboard 200 album chart and sell 23 million copies in the U.S. alone, making it the third biggest selling album in U.S. history.

 15 Albums That Changed My Life is one of the more interesting notes that are going around on FaceBook right now, and I felt compelled to share it on the ‘Gig.
 What you’re supposed to do is make a list of 15 albums, CDs, LPs (if you’re over 40) that had such a profound effect on you that they, literally, changed your life.
 It wasn’t hard for me to think of that many.
 In fact, it was hard to limit it to just fifteen.
 The glaring omission of any album released after 1987 certainly says something about the lack of vital, ass-kicking, earth shaking rock released since that time.
 Sometimes it’s advantageous to be an old fart.
 Here’s my list, kind of in chronological order but undoubtedly with MANY omissions.

 4. The Who – Who’s Next

 6. Genesis – The Lamb Lies Down on Broadway